pataprogramming/loom-jung/README.md

 ```

 A visualizer is a Swing component.
 At a minimum, it needs a graph
 supplied to it at creation.
-It expects a loom graph wrapped in something
+It expects a Loom graph wrapped in something
-that can be dereferenced, but will if supplied a bare Loom graph it
+that can be dereferenced, but if supplied a bare Loom graph it
 will wrap it in an atom.
 ```
 > (def vv (visualizer ga))
 ```

-To see it in action, add it to a Swing JFrame:
+In order to display it, add it to a Swing `JFrame`:
 ```
 > (def f (frame))
 > (-> f (config! :content vv) pack! show!)